PaulSD/addon-nut-latest/nut-latest/README.md

 this add-on is based on the "Network UPS Tools" add-on but it provides the version of NUT in Debian Unstable (Sid).

-For information on using this add-on, see [this add-on's documentation](DOCS.md).
+For information on installing and using this add-on, see [this add-on's documentation](DOCS.md).
 For information on using NUT in Home Assistant, see the [NUT Integration documentation][nut-ha-docs].